Australian PM strikes conciliatory note over Indonesia executions

 “It was a positive sign that the conversation took place,” Abbott told reporters in Canberra.
 “It’s a sign of the depth of the friendship between Australia and Indonesia.”

-Indonesia’s Attorney General H.M.
-Prasetyo said on Wednesday the planned executions, to be carried out by firing squads, would not be delayed or canceled in the face of diplomatic pressure.
-He declined to specify a date.
+Indonesian government officials have repeatedly said the planned executions, to be carried out by firing squads, would not be delayed or canceled despite diplomatic pressure.
+No date has been set for the executions.

+“We understand the efforts made by Australia to represent their nationals.
+That’s the duty of all governments,” said Armanatha Nasir, spokesman for Indonesia’s foreign ministry.

-Widodo, who took calls from Brazil, France, and the Netherlands this week - who have nationals on death row in Indonesia - has warned these nations against interfering in Indonesia’s sovereign affairs.
+Widodo, who also took calls from Brazil, France, and the Netherlands this week, has warned those nations against interfering in Indonesia’s sovereign affairs.

+Brazil had a citizen executed last month and another is among the next group on death row, along with a French national, the Australians and seven others.
+A Dutch citizen was executed last month.

+“We are keeping communications open with Brazil and we anticipate only good things in our relations with other countries,” Nasir said.

 Indonesia has harsh penalties for drug trafficking and resumed executions in 2013 after a five-year gap.